roboscienceorg/book/source/Motion/Motion_Problems.rst

           ell.set_alpha(0.1)    #  make the ellipse lighter
           a.add_artist(ell)   #  add this to the plot

 #.
-Derive :eq:`meccanumCFK`.

-#.
-Assume that you have a square robot which is 50 cm per side and uses
-   four 15 cm diameter omniwheels with\ :math:`\gamma=0` configuration.
-The wheels are mounted at each corner at :math:`45^\circ` to the sides.
-   Find the kinematic equations of motion.

-#.
 Describe the different styles of Swedish wheel.